No description

 npm start

-Requires Node 18+ (20 LTS recommended).
+Requires Node 22.19+ (undici@8 needs it; package.json pins the floor in engines).
 The League client doesn't need to be running to launch — the app waits for it and shows "Waiting for League client."

 Overlay display mode: set League to Borderless (or Fullscreen with Windows "Fullscreen Optimizations" on — the Win10/11 default).
 True exclusive fullscreen bypasses the Windows compositor, so no separate-window overlay can draw over it.